 1. Chew Your Food Well

-• OK this is going to sound like a lot but it is best to chew our food 30 to 50 times each bite.
+• OK, this is going to sound like a lot but it is best to chew our food 30 to 50 times each bite.
 That is not much when you know about what macrobiotics recommends: the rule is to chew each mouthful 100 times!
-In 1978 I went to a summer macrobiotic camp; all 30 of us would sit in a big circle all chewing for a long time for each meal.
+A long time ago I went to a summer macrobiotic camp; all 30 of us would sit in a big circle all chewing for a long time for each meal.
 I found it very funny watching us being so intent on chewing.

 • Chewing your food increases saliva and digestive enzymes and juices to digest your food.
 We can produce 2 gallons of saliva a day!
 When all of your food is digested well the efficiency of the digestion will be giving you more nutrients to run your body.
 How can food that is in chunks be digested in your stomach?
 I am sure you must have noticed whole bits of foods in your stools.
 There are no teeth in your stomach or intestines so put those teeth in your mouth to work!